24 Leave-In Conditioners To Keep Your Hair On Point This Summer

-trying new colors, or the season.
+No matter the season, your natural texture, or your affinity for trying new colors, hot tools can do a number on your hair.
 That's why leave-in conditioners are a godsend, particularly for natural, curly, and color-treated strands, because they can help save you from a world of damage.

-Keep reading to see pro and staff picks for the leave-in conditioners and treatments that leave our locks soft as can be.
+Keep reading to see pro and staff picks for the leave-in conditioners and treatments that leave our hair soft as can be.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.